Trump calls for Senate trial, seeks whistleblower and Schiff as impeachment witnesses

 “How about that guy with the telephone?
 I guarantee that never took place,” Trump said.
 “I have really good hearing and I’ve watched guys for 40 years making phone calls and I can’t hear the other side.”

-Trump also went on to blast fired U.S. Ambassador to Ukraine Marie Yovanovitch, who testified before the committee last week, calling her “an Obama person,” and saying she was “rude.”
+Trump further criticized fired U.S. Ambassador to Ukraine Marie Yovanovitch, who testified before the committee last week, calling her “an Obama person,” and saying she was “rude.”

-“This was not an angel, this woman, and okay, there were a lot of things she did that I didn’t like, but I just want you to know, this is not a baby we’re dealing with,” Trump said.
+“This was not an angel, this woman, and okay, there were a lot of things she did that I didn’t like.
+But I just want you to know, this is not a baby we’re dealing with,” Trump said.

 During Yovanovitch’s hearing last week, the president criticized her record via Twitter—a move which Schiff, Yovanovitch and others characterized as witness intimidation.